 The board of directors guides Amaze’s strategic direction, offering their valuable professional and personal experience to support and drive our work in shaping a better future for autistic people and their supporters.

 A higher education consultant and experienced university leader, Professor Warren Bebbington AM is a Professorial Fellow at the University of Melbourne and Professor Emeritus at the University of Adelaide, where he was Vice Chancellor for 5 years.
 He was Patron of Autism SA until 2017, and an experienced Chair and Director of Boards in professional education and the not-for-profit sector.

 Jason’s a neuroscientist, innovation manager, business leader and company director.
 He is experienced in corporate governance, mental health, digital health, strategy, government relations, scientific research, innovation, finance and risk management.
 Jason has autistic children and is passionate about combining his experience as a company director with his personal experiences with ASD in order to catalyse better outcomes for all those in the autism community.

-Peter Heard’s qualifications are in Arts and he has had a career in senior leadership roles in corporate governance and risk management within the Victorian public service, including the Victorian Managed Insurance Authority (Amaze’s insurance is provided by this organisation), Department of Premier and Cabinet and the Victorian Electoral Commission.
-These roles have included responsibility for the delivery of a range of governance, reporting, communications and legal services and he has significant experience in, and understanding of, the machinery of government.
+Peter Heard has had a career in senior leadership roles in corporate governance and risk management within the Victorian public sector, including the Victorian Managed Insurance Authority and the Department of Premier and Cabinet.
+These roles included responsibility for the delivery of a range of governance, reporting, communications and legal services and he has significant experience in and understanding of government and policy development.

-Peter held a non-executive Director, Secretary and Committee member roles at Autism Victoria in 2008-2010 and was Secretary on the Autistic Family Support Association (AFSA) from 2004-2007.
+Peter held non-executive Director, Secretary and Committee roles at Autism Victoria from 2008-2010 and was Secretary of the Autistic Family Support Association (AFSA) from 2004-2006.